Kesava-S/Kondamaal-Automations/README.md

-# BrandiFy Digital Website
+# Kondamaal Website

-This is a prototype website for BrandiFy Digital, a Marketing Automation company.
+This is a prototype website for Kondamaal, a Marketing Automation company.

 ## Features